markjprice/cs11dotnet7/docs/errata/improvements.md

 You must delete the namespace declaration so that the `partial Program` class in the `Program.Functions.cs` file is in the same `null` namespace.

-In the next edition I will add a note explaining this.
+In the next edition I will add a note explaining this, and I will change the Step 4 text to read: "In `Program.Functions.cs`, replace any existing code with new statements to define a function named `TimesTable` in the `partial Program` class, ..."

-You can output the namespace of the `Program` class using rhe following code:
+You can output the namespace of the `Program` class by getting the `Program` type information and checking if its `Namespace` property is `null`, as shown in the following code:
 ```cs
 WriteLine($"typeof(Program).Namespace: {typeof(Program).Namespace ?? "null"}");
 ```